-A country with large pool of patients, highly skilled Investigators and supportive regulations to promote clinical research is a desired destination for any organisation to conduct Clinical Trials.
-India has a lot more to offer besides these advantages, enabling you to enjoy timely completion of trials and cost benefits.
-(It is estimated that India offers 35 to 60 per cent cost advantage compared to the western markets.)
+A country with a large pool of patients, highly skilled Investigators and supportive regulations to promote clinical research is a desired destination for any organization for clinical trials.
+India has a lot more to offer besides these advantages, enabling you to enjoy timely completion of clinical trials and cost benefits.
+(India offers a 35 to 60 percent cost advantage compared to the western markets.)

-In spite of a good standing in clinical research, India is yet to utilize a significant part of its potential in conducting clinical trials.
+Despite its good standing in clinical research, India needs to utilize a significant part of its potential to conduct clinical trials.

-- As per reports of clinicaltrials.gov, 1.4% of global clinical trials are done in India, while the country has 16% of the world’s population and carries 20% disease burden in the world.
+- As per reports of clinicaltrials.gov, 1.4% of global clinical trials are done in India, while the country has 16% of the world population and carries a 20% disease burden in the world.

-There was a time, not far back, when Indian regulatory was bringing drastic changes causing a lot of concerns for those wishing to conduct clinical trials.
+There was a time when Indian regulatory was bringing drastic changes with concerns for those wishing to conduct clinical trials.
 Not any more.
-With rules clarified, processes smooth-lined, India has prepared itself for next phase of clinical research growth.
-(1)
+With rules clarified, processes smooth-lined, India has prepared itself for the next phase of clinical research growth.

 Let’s have a look at current regulatory requirements for conducting clinical trials in India.